schurgan/domoticz-BSR/README.md

-1.1.0 added more debug options and also display xmas tree collections date 1.1.1 now xmas tree collection date is only shown in December and January 1.1.2: for device name: removed content in '(foo)' from waste type, to keep it short
+1.1.0 added more debug options and also display xmas tree collections date 1.1.1 now xmas tree collection date is only shown in December and January 1.1.2: for device name: removed content in '(foo)' from waste type, to keep it short 1.1.3: if there is an error, ignore polling time and try with next heart beat again 1.1.4: update also if we have a day change between last update and hearbeat, so we will get correct device name with numbers of days